YangWiz/yangwiz.github.com/content/authors/admin/_index.md

 website: ""
 ---

 Hi there!
 I'm a second-year Computer Science Master's student at [VU Amsterdam](https://vu.nl/nl) and [University of Amsterdam](https://www.uva.nl/en).
 My track focuses on computer systems and infrastructure.
 I'm currently supervised by [Prof. Andres Goens](https://goens.org/) on topics related to [AQL](https://goens.org/publications/zhang-pact-24/PACT24.pdf) and the [Compound Memory Model](https://goens.org/publications/goens-pldi-23/).
-I will be starting as an SDE at [Volvo Cars](https://www.volvocars.com/en/) in Gothenburg in February 2025, where I will work on the fast charging system.
+I will be starting as an SDE intern at [Volvo Cars](https://www.volvocars.com/en/) in Gothenburg in February 2025, where I will work on the fast charging system.

 Previously, I worked at [CARIAD](https://cariad.technology/) as a cybersecurity engineer internship student under the supervision of [Dr. Ilya Orerov](https://www.crypto.ruhr-uni-bochum.de/staff/ozerov.html.en), where I developed a TLS-PSK MITM attack script.
 You can find my script on my [GitHub](https://github.com/YangWiz).
+I also worked as a Rust backend software engineering intern at the AI startup [BaihaiAI](https://github.com/BaihaiAI/IDP).

 I received my B.Eng. in Software Engineering from [Qingdao University of Science and Technology](https://en.qust.edu.cn/), where I made some of the best friends of my life.